Businesses regulated by the federal government already have a comprehensive drug and alcohol test policy.

 You have a right to fire employees for engaging in illegal drug use, but your suspicion must be reasonable and documented and a drug test must be given.
 If you’re terminating an employee specifically for drug use, you must follow your specific protocol and be consistent.
 In states that permit employment at will, some employers choose to terminate simply for poor job performance without referencing suspicion of drug or alcohol use.

 Most states require that your employer presents drug testing policies to you in writing so everyone knows what to expect.
 As an employee, you must be notified of the methods, procedures and policies in detail.
 You also have a right to know the consequences of a positive drug and alcohol test.
-Testing procedures must protect your privacy and results are confidential.
+Drug and alcohol testing procedures must protect your privacy and results are confidential.

-Drug and Alcohol Testing – It’s Worth It
+Implement a Drug and Alcohol Test Policy – It’s Worth It

 As you can see, the benefits of drug testing far outweigh the costs.
 Creating the policy might be daunting, but it doesn’t have to be.
 When you hire Lobdock as your TPA, you get experts to help you create your drug and alcohol testing policy.
 We also run random drug testing and provide the training you and your supervisors need to implement your policy.
 We’ll answer all your questions and help you keep your employees safe.